 by Peck Sidara

+It's amazing what PGA tour pros can do with the power of a drive or the finesse of a putt.
+What is also amazing to me is how easily professional golfers forget about the number one rule of golf once they reach lofty PGA status.
+Of course, we're talking about pace of play.
+Some golfers don't remember — or simply fail to care — that other players are waiting to take their swing.
 In the case of J.B.
-Holmes, don’t take 1.5 minutes to read your notes and green after your playing partners have already hit.
-People are waiting behind you and people watching you on the tube are pulling their hair out.
-Jim Nantz, Peter Kostis, and the twittersphere are making comments and poking fun of your slow play.
+Holmes, don’t take one-and-a-half minutes to read the green and notes after your playing partners have already hit.
+People are waiting behind you and people watching on the tube are pulling their hair out!
+Jim Nantz, Peter Kostis, and the Twittersphere are making comments and poking fun of your slow play.

 Word of advice to the PGA, adopt new technology to resolve this long-standing issue.
 TopGolf implemented RFID chips into their golf balls to track player performance.
 PGA tournament guests have been issued RFID wristbands to track movement and authorization into special hospitality tents at PGA tour events.
 Why not track time or pace of play of PGA players using passive or active RFID tags?